reiver/go-evmop/README.md

 (Note that the code above didn't bother checking for errors.
 That was to make that example easier to understand. **BUT YOUR CODE SHOULD HANDLE ERRORS!**)

- At this point, writer would have had writter to it, the equivalent of:
+ At this point, writer would have had written to it, the equivalent of:
 ```go
 []byte{
 	0x60, 0x03, // push1 3